glaphire/interview_questions_and_answers/src/php/list.md

 2. There are classes A, B, C with some restrictions:
     - A with a public constructor
     - B with a private constructor
     - C extends B

     Which constructor will be inherited in class C?

 3. How can you call a method with the same name from parent class inside child class?
-4. How to find second largest number in an unsorted list?
+4. How to find second-largest number in an unsorted list?
 You can use only one iteration to find it.
 5. What's the difference between empty() and is_null()?